4ndronicus/displayDict/README.md

 # displayDict
 Prints the specified fields out of the list of dictionaries that is passed in.
+If no list of specified fields are passed in, it defaults to all fields.

 ## Assumptions ##
 1. The list of dictionaries is in the format: